 Whitehead’s formulation of prehension could be one of the most important discoveries ever made by a human being, for it has the potential to totally transform mankind into what Nietzsche called Übermenschen.
 These are the ones who are neither masters nor slaves, who are adepts at self-discipline and self-realization, who do not lord it over their fellow humans, but bring wisdom and peace to the earth.
 This is what humanity may look like in the next stage of human evolution.
 But, on the other hand, the Übermensch need not be a literal species of future human, although he or she could be.
-Author, Rüdiger Safranski, writes that the image of the Übermensch “can also function as an ideal for anyone who wishes to gain power over himself and cultivate his ‘virtues,’ anyone who is creative and knows the whole spectrum of the human capacity for thought, fantasy, and imagination.”1 Colin Wilson tells us that “if life is to advance yet a stage higher, beyond the ape, beyond man the toiler or even man the artist, it will be through a further development of the power of prehension.”2 This power involves the will, self-determination, and self-mastery.
+Author, Rüdiger Safranski, writes that the image of the Übermensch “can also function as an ideal for anyone who wishes to gain power over himself and cultivate his ‘virtues,’ anyone who is creative and knows the whole spectrum of the human capacity for thought, fantasy, and imagination.”1 Colin Wilson tells us, “if life is to advance yet a stage higher, beyond the ape, beyond man the toiler or even man the artist, it will be through a further development of the power of prehension.”2 This power involves the will, self-determination, and self-mastery.
 Our worst enemy is ourselves.
 We must develop an adamantine determination in our confidence to overcome ourselves.
 It is mankind’s only hope.
 And even this will take a “further development” of prehension to get to the next stage of evolution.

 Something must be said here about Wilson’s idea of evolution.
 He did not care for what he called Darwin’s theory of “accidental selection.”
 In 1957, he much preferred Lamarck’s evolutionary theory because Lamarck believed species evolved because they wanted to, because they willed it.
-Wilson wrote that “Lamarck held that giraffes have long necks because they wanted to develop them; that, as the food became scarcer on the lower branches of trees, the giraffes strove to reach the higher branches, and willed their necks to grow longer.”3 In 1965, in his book, Beyond the Outsider, Wilson states “man is able to take his evolution into his own hands,” but only on the level of mind.4 In 1965, he admits that “post-Mendelian biology has confirmed the Darwinian position”5 of natural selection.
+Wilson wrote, “Lamarck held that giraffes have long necks because they wanted to develop them; that, as the food became scarcer on the lower branches of trees, the giraffes strove to reach the higher branches, and willed their necks to grow longer.”3 In 1965, in his book, Beyond the Outsider, Wilson states “man is able to take his evolution into his own hands,” but only on the level of mind.4 In 1965, he admits that “post-Mendelian biology has confirmed the Darwinian position”5 of natural selection.
 Wilson certainly realizes by this time that Lamarckian evolution is obsolete.
 The point of all this, however, is that Wilson believes in a purposive form of human evolution, at least in the area of consciousness.
 Man “cannot be contented with purposes that come from outside; he hungers for an inner drive.”6

 Wilson believes the idea of prehension is the nexus between Whitehead’s philosophy and existentialism.
 Whitehead’s thought also connects to the idea of Bildung in Goethe.
 Michael Bell says that Bildung is “a post-religious, Enlightenment ideal of humane self-cultivation forming a rounded personality by imbibing a range of experience, knowledge and skills.”7 Goethe’s Wilhelm Meister novels are good examples of this kind of literary idea.
 Now, we must find out what prehension really entails.